Pr1meSuspec7/simple-aci-query/README.md

 $ python aci-all-vlans-py
 ```
 you will find all the vlans actually used by all EPGs and L3Outs.
 This list will be saved in the vlans.log file.

+### MIT License
+Feel free to edit, improve and share